VirtusLab/git-machete-intellij-plugin/README.md

 ### Discover

-`machete` file describes relations between branches in your repository.
+The `machete` file describes relations between branches in your repository.
 These relations are probably determined by the order of branch creation &mdash;
 which branch has been created from which &mdash; but this is not a strict rule).<br/>
-It'll be located under `.git/machete` path in your repo.
+It'll be located under `.git/machete` path in your repository.

-This branch layout can be automatically discovered based on the state of your git repository by `Discover Branch Layout` action.
+This branch layout can be automatically discovered based on the state of your git repository by the `Discover Branch Layout` action.
 It constructs a layout from around 10 most recently used branches.
 This action is proposed in Git Machete tab in case of an empty or nonexistent `machete` file, but you can also run it any time from IntelliJ's `Search Everywhere` (double Shift) by typing `Discover Branch Layout`.